The Sustainable Educator: Drawing lines in the sand

 Expats in a second home country, far from family and immersed in another language.

-Academy and K-12 education pretty much changing into something unrecognizable, or as the case might
+Academy and K-12 education pretty much changing into something unrecognizable, or as the case might be, disappearing altogether!

 Finally, after learning more about boundaries then I ever wanted to know, I built one more: No more teaching job.
 If I was going to use what I had spent so many years cultivating, it couldn’t happen in schools any longer.